unsw-edu-au/QBot/Documentation/armtemplate-deployment-guide.md

 ```
 Key|Value
 :-|:-
-apiBaseUrl|The URL where the QBot API Web App is deployed, with `/api/Request/` appended. eg: `https://<<BaseResourceName>>.azurewebsites.net/api/Request/`
+apiBaseUrl|The URL where the QBot API Web App will be deployed, with `/api/Request/` appended. eg: `https://<<BaseResourceName>>.azurewebsites.net/api/Request/`
 tenantId|The Directory (tenant) ID of the [QBot API Auth App Registration](#qbot-api-auth-app-registration).
 Copy the value from Notepad.
 clientId|The Application (client) ID of the [QBot API Auth App Registration](#qbot-api-auth-app-registration).
 Copy the value from Notepad.